person holding a laptop while standing in front of a dark digital screen

 Deadline

-Apply by February 15, 2026
+Apply by March 22, 2026

 Salary supplement

 If selected as a Master Teacher Fellow, participants will receive a salary supplement of $10,000 per year for a total of five years.
 To earn the salary supplement, the participant must complete all project activities.
-Failure to complete five years of professional development will require the Master Teacher Fellow to return all funds.
+Failure to complete five years of professional development will require the Master Teacher Fellow to return funds.

 Master Teacher Fellow expectations